-@RegressionMixin.performance\function(unit, \, perf\key=None)
+@reframe.core.builtins.performance_function(unit, , perf_key=None)

-Decorate a member function as a performance function of the test.
+Decorate a test member function to mark it as a performance metric function.

 This decorator converts the decorated method into a performance deferrable function (see "Deferrable performance functions" for more details) whose evaluation is deferred to the performance stage of the regression test.
 The decorated function must take a single argument without a default value (i.e. self) and any number of arguments with default values.
-A test may decorate multiple member functions as performance functions, where each of the decorated functions must be provided with the units of the performance quantities to be extracted from the test.
-These performance units must be of type str.
+A test may decorate multiple member functions as performance functions, where each of the decorated functions must be provided with the unit of the performance quantity to be extracted from the test.
 Any performance function may be overridden in a derived class and multiple bases may define their own performance functions.
 In the event of a name conflict, the derived class will follow Python's MRO to choose the appropriate performance function.
 However, defining more than one performance function with the same name in the same class is disallowed.

-The full set of performance functions of a regression test is stored under perf\variables as key-value pairs, where, by default, the key is the name of the decorated member function, and the value is the deferred performance function itself.
-Optionally, the key under which a performance function is stored in perf\variables can be customised by passing the desired key as the perf\key argument to this decorator.
+The full set of performance functions of a regression test is stored under perf_variables as key-value pairs, where, by default, the key is the name of the decorated member function, and the value is the deferred performance function itself.
+Optionally, the key under which a performance function is stored in perf_variables can be customised by passing the desired key as the perf_key argument to this decorator.